rayh/xcoder/README.md

 	Xcode::Keychain.temp_keychain('ProjectKeychain.keychain') do |keychain|
 		keychain.import 'Certs/MyCert.p12', 'mycertpassword'

-		builder.identity = keychain.identities.first	# Get the first (only) identity name from the keychain
+		builder.keychain = keychain						# Tell the builder to use the temp keychain builder.identity = keychain.identities.first	# Get the first (only) identity name from the keychain builder.build
-		builder.build
 	end